Tearsheet

 AI Analysis | Feedback

-Jeremy Shepherd started at Brown-Forman in 2005 as commercial manager for Canada and has since held commercial leadership roles in New York City, Louisville, and London.
-He served as Vice President, General Manager for the United Kingdom and Ireland, where he established Brown-Forman's own distribution organization.
-Before joining Brown-Forman, Shepherd worked in various marketing and commercial roles for Coca-Cola Enterprises and Bacardi Canada.
+Jeremy Shepherd is the Executive Vice President and Chief Marketing Officer.
+He began his career at Brown-Forman in 2005 as a commercial manager for Canada.
+Over his more than 20-year career with the company, he has held various commercial and marketing leadership roles in New York City, Louisville, and London.
+Prior to his current role as Chief Marketing Officer, Shepherd led the company's USA & Canada commercial division, and also served as vice president, general manager for the United Kingdom and Ireland, where he established Brown-Forman's own distribution organization.
+Before joining Brown-Forman, he worked in marketing and commercial roles for Coca-Cola Enterprises and Bacardi Canada.

-Tim Nall, EVP, Chief Global Supply Chain and Technology Officer
+Tim Nall, Executive Vice President, Chief Global Supply Chain and Technology Officer

 AI Analysis | Feedback